 This is a Phase 3b, single arm, open-label, multi-center study evaluating the efficacy of venetoclax in subjects with R/R CLL.
 All screening procedures must be performed within 28 days prior to initial study drug administration.
 A contrast computed tomography (CT) scan (or magnetic resonance imaging [MRI] if a CT with contrast is medically contraindicated) will be accepted if previously performed within 35 days prior to study drug administration, otherwise a CT scan (or MRI) must be performed within the screening period of 28 days.
 The starting dose of venetoclax is 20 mg once daily.
-The dose must be gradually increased over a 5 week period up to the daily dose of 400 mg.
-For all subjects, study visits will be conducted within 72 hours of dosing, on the day of dosing and the day after dosing during the dose titration phase.
-Please refer to Appendix D. Study visits will be reduced to a monthly frequency at Week 8, and at Week 48, they will be reduced to every 3 months until the end of study treatment (Week 108).
+The dose must be gradually increased over a 5-week period up to the daily dose of 400 mg.
+For all subjects, study visits will be conducted within 72 hours of dosing and on the first and second day of Week 1 and Week 2 during the dose titration phase.
+Beginning on Week 3, through Week 5, study visits will be conducted within 72 hours of dosing and on Day 1 of each week.
+Additional study visits on Day 2 of each week should be performed for subjects who continue to be at risk for TLS, based on investigator assessment.
+Study visits will be reduced to a monthly frequency at Week 8, and at Week 48, they will be reduced to every 3 months until the end of study treatment (Week 108).
 In countries where venetoclax is not commercially available, subjects who continue to derive benefit after 2 years of treatment may be able to extend their treatment for up to 2 additional years.
+If a subject in the extended access phase of this study continues to derive benefit from Venetoclax after the 2-year extension, then per PI's assessment, subjects who are transferring to the venetoclax extension study, Study M19-388, may remain in Extended Access for up to additional 1 year or until the extension study is approved and initiated at the site, whichever is sooner.
 A Disease Assessment for clinical response by physical exam and hematologic assessments will be performed at Screening, Week 24, Week 36 and Week 48.
 To confirm the response, a CT scan will be performed at Week 48 on all subjects.
 Biospecimens will be collected at designated time points throughout the study to conduct research to better characterize the disease.
 MRD assessments will be performed by using peripheral blood specimens at Week 1 Day 1 (baseline), Week 24 and Week 48.
 When confirming a CR or CRi status per 2008 Modified International Workshop for Chronic Lymphocytic Leukemia National Cancer Institute Working Group (IWCLL NCI WG) criteria with a bone marrow (BM) biopsy and aspirate, MRD assessment of the BM aspirate should also be performed.
 After treatment discontinuation, a final visit will be performed.
 Subjects will be followed for disease progression (if progression has not already occurred) and survival.
 Post-treatment follow-up calls will be performed every 6 months until discontinuation from the study.
 Survival information (i.e., the date and cause of death, post-treatment cancer therapies, date of progression etc.) will be collected.
 This period will continue for 2 years following discontinuation of venetoclax.

 The Data Monitoring Committee (DMC) will review safety data intermittently according to the DMC charter.
 Subsequent reviews may be conducted based on recommendations from the DMC or requests from the Sponsor.
 Details of the DMC review will be presented in the DMC charter.